Cultural Anthropology is the study of cultural diversity in local and global settings.

 Moving up to our 200- and 300-level courses you will be able to choose from a variety of topics that will allow you to gain a deeper and more specialised understanding of issues through an anthropological lens, such as gender and sexuality, conflict, the environment, capitalism, medicine, science and technology and emancipation from oppression and exploitation.

-For more detailed information have a browse through our Cultural Anthropology courses on course finder.
+For more detailed information have a browse through all our Cultural Anthropology courses on course finder.

 Staff, students and research